Campus Dining at Saint Mary's College

 - Continued takeout and outdoor dining.
 We understand students may prefer to avoid public indoor dining.
 We will maintain outdoor dining options and a robust takeout program for those students who prefer to dine outdoors or in their residence halls.

 - Student-only access.
 To accommodate our students, only students will be allowed to eat in the dining hall.
 All other community members — including faculty and staff of the College — are invited to continue to take advantage of the takeout and to-go programs.

 - Down-time between meals will be necessary to facilitate regular cleaning and sanitation throughout the day.
 We ask for your cooperation as we continue to keep the dining hall closed between meals, as has been the case since we opened in August.

 All meals will continue to be served in compostable takeout containers during this transition as an added safety measure.
-Additionally, dining hall hours will not change: the only difference is that we are asking students to schedule their dining times.
+Additionally, dining hall hours will not change.

 For questions related to campus dining, please contact email@example.com.

 For detailed menus and nutritional information for the items offered in the dining hall, please visit nutrition.nd.edu.

 Breakfast: 7–10:00 a.m.

 Lunch: 11 a.m. – 2 p.m.